3Stampi per stampa D: Trasformare la produzione di stampi con velocità e precisione

 Step-by-Step 3D Printing Mold Process

-1. Design digitale: A designer creates a 3D model of the mold using CAD software (PER ESEMPIO., Catia, E, CREO).
+1. Progettazione digitale: A designer creates a 3D model of the mold using CAD software (per esempio., CATIA, UG, CREO).
 This model includes every detail—from cavities to vents—ensuring the final mold matches the product’s needs.

-2. Conversione dei file: The CAD model is converted into an File STL (Un formato standard per la stampa 3D), which breaks the design into thousands of thin layers (di solito spesso 0,1-0,3 mm).
+2. Conversione file: The CAD model is converted into an File STL (un formato standard per la stampa 3D), which breaks the design into thousands of thin layers (usually 0.1–0.3mm thick).

 3. Printing the Mold: A 3D printer uses the STL file to build the mold layer by layer.
 Common materials include: